OutSystems/docs-product/src/user-management/end-user-manage/end-user-authentication/configure-saml.md

 * To implement single logout you may need to change the authentication flows of your OutSystems application.
 Check below for details.

-* Though the Users application is multi-tenant, multi-tenancy isn't supported when using SAML 2.0, Azure AD or Okta authentication methods.
+* Though the Users application is multi-tenant, multi-tenancy isn't supported when using SAML 2.0, Microsoft Entra or Okta authentication methods.

 * Supports only flows initiated by the Service Provider.